EricNeid/go-relayserver/README.md

 # go-relayserver

-This Repo contains a simple websocket relay server, written in go.
-The server relays incoming stream to multiple connected websockets-
+A simple websocket relay server, written in go.
+It relays incoming stream to multiple connected websockets.

 ## Install